-The Capital One Venture Rewards Credit Card is a simple, easy to use credit card whose currency (miles) is incredibly easy to use.
-Cardholders can choose to redeem their miles for travel through the Capital One portal, as statement credits against travel booked using the Venture Rewards credit card, or they can transfer their miles to any one of the 15 airline and hotel loyalty programs with whom Capital One has partnered.
+The Capital One Venture Rewards Credit Card is a simple, easy-to-use credit card whose currency (miles) is incredibly versatile.
+Cardholders can choose to redeem their miles for travel through the Capital One portal, as statement credits against travel booked using the Venture Rewards credit card, or they can transfer their miles to any one of the 19 airline and hotel loyalty programs with whom Capital One has partnered.

 Ease of use and versatility are the key selling points of the Capital One Venture Rewards Credit Card.

 Here’s what you need to know about the Capital One Venture Rewards Credit Card:

 Cost of Authorized User Cards:

 The Early Spend Bonus (This Offer Has Now Expired):

 - Earn 50,000 bonus miles when you spend $3,000 on the card in the first 3 months of card membership

 - Earn a total of 100,000 bonus miles (i.e. an additional 50,000 miles) if you spend a total of $20,000 on the card in your first year of card membership